savonet/book/audio.md

 generate the song which should be played next (e.g. you might fetch requests from users from the web or a database, or you might have a neural network deciding for you which song is the best to be played next).
-In order to proceed in this way, you should use the `request.dynamic` operator, which takes as argument a function returning the next song to be played: this function has type `() -> request('a)`, meaning that it takes no argument and returns a request.
+In order to proceed in this way, you should use the `request.dynamic`\indexop{request.dynamic} operator, which takes as argument a function returning the next song to be played: this function has type `() -> request('a)`, meaning that it takes no argument and returns a request.
 For instance, suppose that we have a script called `next-song`, which